aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 avn service list --project <project_name> --service-type flink
 ```

-Alternatively, if you need to create a new Aiven for Apache Flink
+Alternatively, if you need to create an Aiven for Apache Flink
 service, you can use the following command:

 ```